sirinartk/lighthouse/docs/auth/README.md

 ## Puppeteer

-We can use Puppeteer - a browser automation tool - to programatically setup a session.
+Puppeteer - a browser automation tool - can be used to programatically setup a session.

 1. Launch a new browser.
 1. Navigate to the login page.
 1. Fill and submit the login form.
 1. Run Lighthouse using the same browser.

-First we launch Chrome:
+First, launch Chrome:
 ```js
 // This port will be used by Lighthouse later.
 const PORT = 8041;